hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - In case of **dense graph**:
             - |E| ≈ |V|^2
             - **Array implementation is more efficient**: T(n) = O(|V|^2)
+- Conditions:
+    - **ω(μ, ν) ≥ 0** for all μ, ν in G
+    - E.g., see the graph below and compute Dijkstra(G, S)
+    - The result dist[A] = +5 => it's wrong!
+    - This is because Dijkstra's algorithm relies on the fact that a shortest path from s to t goes only through vertices that are closer to s than t
+    -                t
+                  5/  |
+                  S   | -20
+                 10\  |
+                     B
 - Related Problems:
     - [Computing the Minimum Cost of a Flight](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/issues/133)
 - For more details: